© 2025 WRTI

 Mozart himself also appears on this week’s program, with a 2019 concert performance of his Sinfonia concertante in E-flat Major, K. 364.
 Featured are two distinguished soloists from the Philadelphia Orchestra: associate concertmaster Juliette Kang and principal viola Choong-Jin Chang.
 At the time Mozart composed this work in 1779 in Paris, the sinfonia concertante form was a recent invention, and he had likely heard examples by Joseph Bologne, the Chevalier de Saint-Georges, a leading Parisian musician of the time.

-This initial “From the Vault” program concludes with an impassioned and monumental work by Antonín Dvořák, his Symphony No. 7 in D Minor, Op.
+This program concludes with an impassioned and monumental work by Antonín Dvořák, his Symphony No. 7 in D Minor, Op.
 70. The music dates from a period when the composer had attained wide acclaim and popularity in England, making several successful visits there.
 The Seventh Symphony was commissioned by the Royal Philharmonic Society and the composer conducted its wildly successful premiere in 1885.
 It’s a work of sweeping grandeur, magnificent orchestral color, irresistible melodies, and high drama – all in perfect balance.

 PROGRAM: